 Outdoor Activities

-- Golf: 90+ courses in Collier County
+- Golf: 90+ courses in Collier County from public (Naples Beach Hotel, Lely Flamingo Island) to ultra-private (The Club Pelican Bay)

-- Boating: Naples Bay, Gordon River, Gulf access
+- Boating: Naples Bay, Gordon River, Gulf access via Gordon Pass—charter or own

-- Fishing: Charter fishing, pier fishing, backwater
+- Fishing: Charter deep-sea fishing, backwater flats fishing, pier fishing at Naples Pier

 Cultural Attractions

-- Artis Naples: World-class symphony, Broadway shows
+- Artis Naples: World-class Naples Philharmonic, Broadway touring shows, and guest performers

-- Gulfshore Playhouse: Professional regional theater
+- Gulfshore Playhouse: Professional regional theater (new state-of-the-art facility opened in downtown)

-- Naples Players: Community theater since 1953
+- Naples Players: Beloved community theater performing since 1953 at Sugden Theatre

 Social Opportunities

-- Fifth Avenue South: Dining, shopping, people-watching
+- Fifth Avenue South: Dining, shopping, art galleries, and people-watching

-- Third Street South: Boutiques, galleries, restaurants
+- Third Street South: Boutiques, galleries, Saturday morning farmers market

-- Mercato: Open-air shopping and dining
+- Mercato: Open-air shopping, dining, movies, and live music events

-- Community clubs: Every neighborhood has active social calendars
+- Community clubs: Every neighborhood has active social calendars with golf leagues, card groups, book clubs, fitness classes, and themed parties

 Moving to Naples: Practical Steps